revandrazm/snake-game/README.md

 # snake-game
-Simple snake game created with piston in rust.
+Simple snake game created with Piston in Rust.